google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-progressive-web-app/step-05.markdown

 ---

 <p class="intro">
-Choosing the right caching strategy for your data is vital and varies depending on the type of data your app presents.
+Choosing the right caching strategy for your data is vital and depends on the type of data your app presents.
 For example, time sensitive data like weather or stock quotes should be as fresh as possible, while avatar images or article content can be updated less frequently.